List Formfield

 boolean

-Form fields are by default send as extravars.
+Form fields are by default sent as extravars.

 If you do not want a field to be sent as extravar, set this attribute to true.